ocean-perception/oplab_pipeline/README.md

 # auv_nav
+    """ requires python3.6.2 or later
-    """Parsers for navigation data for oplab standard and acfr standard formats
+        Parsers for navigation data for oplab standard and acfr standard formats

         inputs are